 Originator:

 The following change from the generic procedures in clause Error: Reference source not found.

-Orig-1.0: The originator shall not specify notificationEventType set to "Blocking_Update".
+If missingData condition specifies the duration to a value greater than the periodicInterval attribute of the <timeSeries> resource no notification on missing data points will be generated.Orig-1.0: The originator shall not specify notificationEventType set to "Blocking_Update".

 Receiver: